-But they must also consider the research and development, the ongoing support you will give, the certainty of on-time delivery, your company’s history and reputation, and its market knowledge that went into your product or service.
+But they must also consider the research and development and the ongoing support you will give.
+The certainty of on-time delivery, your company’s history and reputation.
+The resources that went into your product or service.
 These factors are worth a lot!
 Therefore, you need to make sure you educate your customers on this.

 Neither will a single rejection mean that other potential customers would not see the value in your product or service.
-So ask yourself again: are you selling value or price?
+So ask yourself again: Are you selling value or price?

 Do you want me to assist you further with this?
 Schedule a meeting with me today.
 I will be glad to help.